SMARTKT/Semantic-Search-Tool/README.md

    Extract it

+2. Clone the Semantic Search tool project from https://github.com/SMARTKT/Semantic-Search-Tool.git

+Extract the folder. cd to sub folder Semantic-Search-Tool-main.

-2. Clone the Semantic Search tool project in Create a config.json.
-This file should be placed under the fol
+Create a config.json (you might already find a config.json file, edit it with your system local paths).
+This file should be placed under the following

 The config.json should have the following keys :